-27. In this proceeding, although it would have been possible to submit a cure for the General Contractor Certification form and Prior Experience Chart, such a cure "was not solely within the Applicant's control" because the documents necessarily come from a third party - the General Contractor.
-As such, this FHFC scoring error is of the type identified in Rule 67-48.005(5)(b), and may be properly challenged in this proceeding.
+42. In this proceeding, although it would have been possible to submit a cure for the General Contractor Certification form and Prior Experience Chart, such a cure "was not solely within the Applicant's control" because the documents necessarily come from a third party - the General Contractor.
+With respect to the defect in Laurel Villas' equity commitment letter described above, this defect was one that arose in Laurel Villas' attempted cure to that letter, so the defect could not be cured because no further opportunity to cure was provided under FHFC's rules.
+Moreover, any cure to the equity commitment letter "was not solely within the Applicant's control" because the letter necessarily must come from a third party - the equity syndicator.
+As such, these FHFC scoring errors are of the type identified in Rule 67-48.005(5)(b), and may be properly challenged in this proceeding.